This week I got trolled on Linkedin because I dare to write about money issues affecting young people having studied music rather than economics.

 So young folk, don’t ever think “I don’t know enough.
 I’m not allowed to comment or take part”.
 You ARE allowed to have a view and take part.
 Indeed, you must.

-Just because you didn’t do a PPE degree doesn’t mean you don’t have a right to talk or care about money, and don’t let anyone ever stop you having YOUR say!
+Not having a PPE degree doesn’t mean you don’t have a right to talk or care about money, and don’t let anyone ever stop you having YOUR say!